misoelegant/rpm/il-practice-mod/README.md

 ## Savestates

-- Currently, it breaks the game when you cross a loading size more than once using states:
+- Currently, there may be some issues when loading into a state that's on the other side of a loading zone size:

 | Level | Loading sizes      |
 |-------|--------------------|